-Lawrence Loh, UOB – Managing Director & Group Head of Digital Banking
+Interview with Lawrence Loh, UOB – Managing Director of & Group Head of Business Banking

 “The region has huge unmet needs in financial services and this presents substantial opportunities for FinTech solutions to be used.